 Back in my suite, the “pillow menu” offers a range of pillows, including Isotonic, Magnetic Therapy, Buckwheat and Goosedown.
 I want them all!
 No problem, madam.

 After a wonderful night’s slumber and a cup of coffee on my terrace at sunrise, I watch the joggers get their heart rates up.
 At the beach club for breakfast, I hesitate to leave a footprint in the sugar-soft, Bahamian sand.
 Is it the idyllic setting or is my omelet with asparagus and lobster really so delicious?

-Executive Chef Stefan Caporal has just arrived from Paris to take over the gastronomic life of Fisher.
+Executive Chef Stefan Caporal arrived from Paris to take over the gastronomic life of Fisher.
 While we lunch at the Trattoria, on thin crust California pizza and salmon Carpaccio, he explains, “I want to build the menus by working closely with the members and follow what they like.”
 Cheese tortellini with chicken, as well as penne Bolognese are signature dishes and will never be deleted from the menu.
 Delectable Italian comfort food stays.

 On the terrace of the Vanderbilt Mansion, the City View restaurant is filled today with people who are friends from winters past.
 According to CEO Larry Brown, these people have picked Fisher Island as their lifestyle.
 Many have several homes, but in the winter months, this is where they live.
 People stay and chat and tablehop, while they lunch on salads, burgers, roasts, even barbecue ribs.